7 Stocks That Outperform in a Recession - WTOP News

 Accenture PLC (ACN)

-Accenture is a global information technologies services firm.
+Accenture is a global information technology services firm.
 The company generates nearly half its revenue from North America, about a third from Europe and the remainder from other parts of the world.
 Accenture’s diversified consulting and services business made it recession resistant in the past and will likely continue to do so in the future.
-Analyst David Holt says Accenture is a high-quality stock that holds up well during economic downturns; it also has a solid balance sheet and a long-term track record of peer-leading earnings growth.
-CFRA has a “strong buy” rating and $333 price target for ACN stock, which closed at $280.47 on Jan.
-20.
+Analyst David Holt says Accenture is a defensive investment in a slowing economy.
+Holt says the company has a loyal customer base, a solid balance sheet and a history of above-average earnings growth.
+CFRA has a “strong buy” rating and $333 price target for ACN stock, which closed at $269.15 on Feb.
+21.

 S&P 500 outperformance: 7.8% (2020), 29.5% (2008)